Definition of Murder

 - uxoricide: Murder of a wife by her husband.

 - Plural: murders

-- Murder is not the same as homicide, which is the killing of an individual by another individual or manslaughter, which is homicide without premeditated malice.
+- Murder is not technically the same as homicide (the killing of an individual by another individual) or manslaughter (a homicide without premeditated malice).
 The legal distinctions between murder and manslaughter vary greatly between jurisdictions.

 - The United States legally differentiates between four types of homicide.
 First-degree murder, Second-degree murder, Voluntary Manslaughter (also called Third-degree murder), and Involuntary Manslaughter.

 - Postmortem means “after death” and antemortem means “before death.”

 - A (noun) murderer (verb) murders with (adjective) murderous intent.